aidardarmesh/python-docs/README.md

 `finally` always executes before leaving `try` statement whether exception has raised or not.
 When exception as occured in `try` clause and has not been handled by `except` clause, it is re-raised after `finally` clause has been executed. `finally` is executed "on the way out" when `try` statement is left via `break`, `continue` or `return`.

+## 9 Classes

+*namespace* is mapping from names to objects.
+Most namespaces are currently implemented as Python dictionaries.
+Examples:

+* set of built-in names (abs(), built-in exception names)
+* global names in module
+* local names in function invocation

+Set of attributes of object also form namespace. **NOTE** there is absolutely no relation between names n different namespaces: 2 modules may have `maximize` func - users of module must prefix it with module name.

+Namespaces are created at different moments and have different lifetimes.
+Namespace containing `built-in names` is created when Python *interpreter starts up and is never deleted*.

+*Global namespace* for module is created when module definition is read in and last until interpreter quits.

+*Local namespace* for func is created when func is called and is deleted when func returns or raises an exception that is not handled within func.
+Recursive invocations each have their own local namespace.

+*Scope* is textual region where namespace is directly accessible.